Moose Haas

-Bryan Edmund "Moose" Haas (born April 22, 1956) is a former professional baseball player who pitched in Major League Baseball (MLB) from 1976 to 1987.
+Bryan Edmund "Moose" Haas (born April 22, 1956) is an American former professional baseball player who pitched in Major League Baseball (MLB) from 1976 to 1987.
 He appeared in the 1982 World Series as a member of the Milwaukee Brewers.

 Early life

 Haas was born on April 22, 1956, in Baltimore, Maryland.
 He attended Franklin High School (Reisterstown, Maryland) located in Baltimore County, where he was a star pitcher on the baseball team.
 He was a dominating pitcher as early as his sophomore year.
 As a high school senior, he had a 7–0 won–loss record with a 0.00 earned run average (ERA) and two no-hitters.
 During his high school years, he struck out two-thirds of the batters he faced.

 Haas played amateur baseball as a young teen for legendary Baltimore coach Sterling "Sheriff" Fowble, who coached other future major leaguers such as Hall of Fame player Al Kaline and Ron Swoboda.
 He is one of a handful of major league players from Baltimore County to play in the World Series.

 Haas had the lifelong nickname "Moose".
 The 6-ft, 180 pound Haas publicly stated that his father gave him that nickname upon birth: "My father gave it to me when I was born.
 I wasn't that big, only seven and a quarter pounds, but I guess I looked to my father like I was going to be big.
 It didn't work out."